Causes and types of stuttering and how a stutter can be managed

 Many of us have struggled with stuttering at one point in our lives, or we've known someone who has.
-For many children, stuttering is simply a natural part of learning language and putting sentences together, and they’ll eventually outgrow it.
+For many children, stuttering, also known as stammering, is simply a natural part of learning language and putting sentences together, and they’ll eventually outgrow it.
 For others, it may persist throughout their life.

 As a parent or caregiver, it can be frustrating and upsetting to watch your child struggle to communicate.
 You may be asking yourself questions such as, “Is my child's stuttering a phase?”
 “Should I be concerned enough to get professional help?”
 “How will this affect my child’s social and emotional development?”

 While stuttering is often developmental, it can also be a chronic condition that lasts into adulthood.
 This type of stuttering often has an impact on self-esteem and interactions with other people.